Jack Ciattarelli: New Jersey General Assembly (2011–2018)

 In 2011, Ciattarelli ran for the open General Assembly seat in the 16th legislative district, vacated by Denise Coyle, who chose not to run for re-election due to redistricting.
 On November 8, 2011, he and his running mate Peter J. Biondi defeated the Democratic candidates, Marie Corfield and Joe Camarota.
 Each of New Jersey's 40 state legislative districts has one Senator and two members in the General Assembly.
 Biondi died two days after the election.
 After stepping down from his freeholder position, Ciattarelli was sworn in on December 5, 2011, to complete Biondi's unexpired term, and was sworn in for his first full term on January 10, 2012.
 He served on the Financial Institutions and Insurance and the Regulated Professions committees in the Assembly.
 He had previously served as an assistant Republican Whip.

 Ciattarelli chose not to seek for re-election in 2017 to instead run for governor.
 His term in the General Assembly ended on January 9, 2018.

 New Jersey gubernatorial campaigns

-2017
+2017 gubernatorial election

 In 2017, Ciattarelli ran for governor of New Jersey and lost the Republican primary receiving 31% of the vote.
 Lieutenant Governor Kim Guadagno won the primary with 47% of the vote.

-2021
+2021 gubernatorial election

 In 2021, Ciattarelli ran for governor of New Jersey again.
 This time, he won the Republican primary receiving 49% of the vote.
 Although Ciattarelli outperformed expectations, he lost the general election to incumbent governor Phil Murphy, receiving 48.0% of the vote to Murphy's 51.2%.
 Ciattarelli conceded the race to Murphy on November 12, 2021.